oneillal/nci-web-project/README.md

 Jonas did a lot of research on how to add functionality to the site such as the scrolling effect in the Home page when the 'Learn More' button is clicked and also the responsive mode menu.

-We also used GitHub issues to track defects and made good use of the comments etc to collaborate and we also kept a diary of the project in our [Project Blog].
+We also used GitHub issues to track defects and made good use of the comments etc to collaborate and we also kept a diary of the project in our [Project Blog](https://github.com/oneillal/nci-web-project/blob/master/docs/index.md).

 Overall we worked very well as a team to produce a website that we are happy with.
 We spent more time than was probably needed tweaking the lkook and feel and less time on the content.
 We feel that we could have planned better in order to have more time to add additonal content.